JZRodriguez/fingerprints_project/README.md

 For Python Script:
 type ./more_practice.py
 For Blender Animation
-Download finger_print.blend,open your blender program,open the file inside blender,open menu of upper left section,select sverchock,once it opens a new dark window,go to right side of the window select toggle to open ,select shervock,open available progrmas clic in node tree,the  the Info_wrapper node will be in the right side at the botton(color green)you will see a botton of the simbol of play to start the  animation.
+Download finger_print.blend,download Sverchock zip "https://github.com/nortikin/sverchok/"open your blender program,open the file inside blender,open menu of upper left section,select preferences,then clic on  Add ons
+,clic on install package,select sverchock zip ,install it ,clic on the sverchock activate botton,save configuration,open menu of upper left section,select sverchok ,once it opens a new dark window,go to right side of the window select toggle to open ,select shervock,open available progrmas clic in node tree,the  the Info_wrapper node will be in the right side at the botton(color green)you will see a botton of the simbol of play to start the  animation.
+One final step.
+Go to  https://github.com/inca/blender-differential-growth/blob/main/op_grow.py copy the code ,open a python terminal in blender and paste it,clic run
+With the Code running you can know start the infowrapper button and enjoy the animation.

 ___
 # References